-(i) Adhha' Amir bin Dato' Abdullah
+(e) Adhha' Amir bin Dato' Abdullah

 Adhha' Amir bin Dato' Abdullah was appointed to the Board and as the Chief Executive Officer of the Bank on 28 November 2014.
 Prior to joining the Bank as CEO, Adhha spent 12 years in CIMB in various roles ranging from Corporate Finance, Equity Derivatives and Strategic Management Reporting in the Group CEO's Office.
 Subsequently, he spent 3 years at Bursa Malaysia Berhad as Head of Group Strategy.
 The last 5 years has been with Standard Chartered Malaysia - where he joined as Head, Investors & Intermediaries, Financial Institutions Group.
-His last position before moving to the Bank was Managing Director & Head, Public Sector Group reporting to the Country CIC Head of Standard Chartered Bank Malaysia Berhad.
+His last position before moving to the Bank was Managing Director & Head, Public Sector Group reporting to the Country Head, Corporate and Institutional Clients.
 He has a Master of Philosophy from University of Cambridge, England and a Bachelor (Hons) Degree from University of Bristol, England.